NOTE: Analysis is mixed in with the relation of

 (3-6) Albert shows Gordon the picture of Ruth's arm.
 (7) He looks up and sees (8) Diane looking at the picture, memorizing the co-ordinates, mouthing them.
 She notices that (9) he has noticed.
 (7) She asks, "Can I smoke in here?"
 Gordon says, "Smoke?
 Ask Macklay when he gets back."
 Albert says, "But smoking's bad for you," and (10) when she shoots him a look (11) he adds, "I know, fuck you, Albert."
 (11-14) She says, "That's right.
 Fuck you, Albert."
 They sit in uncomfortable silence for a moment.
 Then Gordon asks, "What place do those co-ordinates represent?"
 Albert says, "The last few digits are smudged but the numbers indicate a small town in the north..." ...at which point they are interrupted by Tammy and Dave returning with coffee and doughnuts.
 "The policeman's dream," Gordon says.

-Diane asks if she can smoke and when (15-18) Dave says, "There's no smoking allowed," she asks, "You know how good a cigarette would taste with this coffee?"
+Diane asks if she can smoke and when (15-18) Dave says, "There's no smoking allowed."
+She says, "You know how good a cigarette would taste with this coffee?"
 He concedes, "Smoke 'em if you've got em."

 (19-30) DAVE: So, no suspects were found in the area.
 A positive ID on Ruth Davenport.